Charlene Choi: Personal life

 In the fall of 2017, Charlene Choi was rumoured to be dating Shi Hengcong, and later confirmed her new relationship in person during the event.
 In 2019, Charlene Choi completed her second egg freezing procedure.

+On April 28, 2026, Charlene Choi announced her marriage to fitness instructor Elvis Lam Chun-yin.

 Philanthropy

 As a donor to the Make-A-Wish Foundation since 2001 and a Make a Wish ambassador in 2008, Choi released the hit single and award-winning 'Make a Wish', which sold 5000 copies within a span of 30 minutes with all proceeds going to the foundation.
 Choi also sold clothing from her own "SAL" clothing line to fans to raise more money for the foundation.

 Choi also wrote an autobiographical book about her teenage years as a child of divorced parents.
 Although she remains close to both her parents, Choi lived with her father after her parents' divorce.
 However, following her decision to become a singer-actress, the time she spent at home and with her parents rapidly diminished.
 As a result, the means of communicating with her father became all the more special.
 In her book Single Family's Love, many little notes exchanged between her and her father over the years can be seen.
 Through the autobiography, readers are encouraged to find happiness in single parent families.
 The money raised from the 5000 Limited 1st Edition copies sold were all donated to the Make a Wish Foundation.
 Choi thanked her friends and fans for the good sales of her autobiography.
 Her friends such as Jay Chou (who wrote her book's introduction), bandmate Gillian Chung (who also put her thoughts into Choi's introduction), Niki Chow, Mani, and Wu Chun were big supporters as well, buying copies for their friends and families.
 As of now, a new edition of her book is being printed and will be distributed overseas.

 Choi became an ambassador for the 30 Hours Famine charity in the beginning of February 2009.
 She went to Nepal for a week to help the locals by bringing supplies to schools.
 In return, she was taught the local gardening technique.
 In April 2009, Choi performed at the 30-Hour Famine Concert, opening the concert and performing an assortment of new Chinese and English songs, as well as old Twins songs for nearly an hour.